 Kenai Fjords offers excellent opportunities for whale watching, and the surrounding park has a variety of wildlife.
 Day cruises along depart from Seward, some 160 kilometres south of Anchorage.
 Towering glaciers drop into the sea and you can hear the constant cracks and rumblings of calving icebergs.

 Alaska’s largest inland city is the gateway to Denali National Park.
 Its museums house interesting exhibits on Alaska’s cultural and natural history, as well as native crafts.
 In summer, daylight lasts forever. and in winter you can dog-sled and watch the spectacular Aurora Borealis.

 Excellent for: Activity & adventure

-One of the world’s greatest wildernesses, Denali lies around North America’s highest peak, Mount McKinley.
+One of the world’s greatest wildernesses, Denali lies around North America’s highest peak, Mount Denali.
 Famed for its wildlife which includes 39 species of mammal and 167 birds, spring sees bears stirring from hibernation and birds returning, whilst late summer sees bears feasting on the salmon run.

 Where: Alaska interior

 Ideal for viewing: American black bear, brown bear, caribou, moose, wolf

 Katmai has two spectacular attractions: brown bears and volcanoes.
 Bears can be seen in huge numbers during the Sockeye salmon run in July, late August and September, whilst in August they can be spotted feeding on the shorelines.
 The park is home to the impressive Valley of 10,000 Smokes, lined with active volcanoes.

 Ideal for viewing: brown bear, moose, caribou, pine marten, orca